-Opossums actually don’t often carry rabies.
+Opossums actually hardly ever carry rabies.
 They have a lower than average body temperature, and the virus doesn’t survive well.
 They do carry a large amount of parasites, however, and thus are carriers for the diseases that fleas and ticks can transmit.
 They also leave a lot of droppings, which pose the usual excrement health risks, such as leptospirosis or Salmonella.

 While overturned waste containers and raided fruit trees are just a nuisance to homeowners, it can cost several thousand dollars to repair damage caused by the use of attic space as dens.
 There are laws regarding the trapping, releasing and dispatching of Opossums in Georgia.
 There are health risks not only in the interaction with the animal but also in releasing an unhealthy one for others to deal with.